greenboxal/doggohub/changelogs/archive.md

 - Expire Rails cache entries after two weeks to prevent endless Redis growth
 - Add support for destroying project milestones (Stan Hu)
 - Allow custom backup archive permissions
-- Add project star and fork count, group avatar URL and user/group web URL attributes to API
+- Add project star and bork count, group avatar URL and user/group web URL attributes to API
 - Show who last edited a comment if it wasn't the original author
 - Send notification to all participants when MR is merged.
 - Add ability to manage user email addresses via the API.